Stallingborough: 1840–1950

 Stallingborough railway station and the Great Grimsby and Sheffield Junction Railway opened around 1848, passing through the northern part of the village.

 A fixed lighthouse (Stallingborough Light) was built in 1849 (lat.
 53°37'), located in the Ferry House on the east bank of the outlet onto the Humber of the North Beck Drain.

 In about 1860 the Hull Citadel was decommissioned, and new gun batteries constructed to replace it; the major works was the fort at Paull on the north bank of the Humber; at Stallingborough a battery of 6 guns was built.

-In about 1887 the village included the church and vicarage, a smithy, and a Wesleyan and a Primitive Methodist Chapel, with the railway passing north of the church; the village extended to the north of the railway line, including the Green Man Inn, a manor house, and various dwellings spread along the main road.
+In about 1887 the village included the church and vicarage, a smithy, and Wesleyan and a Primitive Methodist chapels, with the railway passing north of the church; the village extended to the north of the railway line, including the Green Man Inn, a manor house, and various dwellings spread along the main road.
 The extent of development of the village remained mostly unchanged until after the Second World War.
 The Grimsby and Immingham Electric Railway was built through the northern part of the parish in 1912.

 Gun batteries were also installed on the Humber foreshore at Stallingborough in the first and second world wars.
 During the First World War Stallingborough battery had two 6 inch breech-loading Mk VII guns; the First World War fort is evidenced by a pillbox.
 There was also a 3000 ft airfield (closed 1919) used by a flight of No. 251 Squadron RAF which carried out marine patrols with Airco DH.6 planes.
 During the Second World War the site was again used, with 4.7 inch quick-firing gun and a searchlight.
 There was also an anti aircraft battery at Little London, with positions for four guns.
 Post war a location near the Little London site was used as a Royal Observer Corps monitoring post.